truenas/documentation/content/Administration/Admin/LDAPServers.md

 {{< toc >}}

-Users can configure TrueCommand to use LDAP servers for security and authentication management among connected TruNAS systems.
+Users can configure TrueCommand to use LDAP servers for security and authentication management among connected TrueNAS systems.

 ## Add an LDAP Server in TrueCommand